 * * *

-Habits, like going for a run to begin your day, are regular and automatic.
-We don’t even have to think about them, and that's part of their value.
-Addictions, like smoking, are like habits on evil steroids.
+Habits, such as going for a run to begin your day, are regular and automatic.
+We don’t even have to think about them, and that’s part of their value.
+Addictions, such as smoking, are like habits on evil steroids.
 They are unmanageable and lead to physical dependence.
-Then there are rituals, like Thanksgiving or wearing lucky socks before presentations.
+Then there are rituals, such as Thanksgiving or wearing lucky socks before presentations.
 Unlike addictions, we choose our rituals to be symbolic and expressive rather than be ruled by them.
 Unlike habits, they’re infrequent.